Bishwasghimire-AA/mymarkdownexecrise/h1-firstSteps.md

 * Actions on Objectives: This is the final phase where the attackers achieve their primary goals, which could include data theft, system manipulation, or disruption of services.

 The term "course of action" in the context of cybersecurity generally refers to the steps or strategies taken by an organization or individual to address a security incident or mitigate potential risks.
 It involves planning and executing a set of actions to prevent, detect, respond to, and recover from security incidents.
 The specific course of action can vary depending on the nature of the threat, the organization's security posture, and the type of assets at risk.
-Here is a general outline of the course of action in cybersecurity:
+Here is a general outline of the course of action in cybersecurity,

 * Prevention:
   - Implement security best practices and policies.